 The RIM-7 Sea Sparrow missile is a short-range air defense missile developed by Raytheon and General Dynamic, equipped for the US Navy since the early 1960s.
 This is a modernized version of the AIM-7 Sparrow air-to-air missile, with the mission of intercepting enemy missiles and anti-ship aircraft.

-The goal of the US military leadership at that time was to create a lightweight, highly defensive weapon that could be integrated into existing warship classes and was capable of replacing outdated air defense weapons at that time.
+The goal of the US military leadership at that time was to create a lightweight, highly defensive weapon that could be integrated into existing warship classes and was capable of replacing the then-outdated air defense weapons.

 The initial version of the RIM-7 was a fairly simple system, controlled by a manually aimed radar.
 After being put into service, the missile underwent significant improvements to become a fully automated air defense system, similar to the US Navy's RIM-2 Terrier missile.

-During the 1970s and 1980s, the RIM-7 Sea Sparrow was continuously improved, and simultaneously with the AIM-7 Sparrow.
+During the 1970s and 1980s, the RIM-7 Sea Sparrow was continuously improved, and at the same time as the AIM-7 Sparrow.
 As the AIM-7 air-to-air missile transitioned to the AIM-120 AMRAAM, the RIM-7 Sea Sparrow was significantly upgraded to improve its interception capabilities.

-Today's RIM-7 Sea Sparrow may resemble the AIM-7 in appearance but is larger, faster, equipped with new target seekers, and capable of being launched from vertical launch tubes on modern warships.
+Today's RIM-7 Sea Sparrow may resemble the AIM-7 in appearance, but it is larger, faster, and equipped with a new target seeker, as well as being able to be launched from vertical launch tubes on modern warships.

 RIM-162 ESSM missile.